How It Works

 Finally, my coaching style is action-oriented because most sessions focus on identifying and committing to specific actions that will move the client forward to his or her most important goals.

-Unless other arrangements are made, most sessions are conducted over the phone.
-This arrangement is convenient for both client and coach, many clients feel more “open” to discuss challenging issues, and I have found that many clients experience fewer interruptions and are less likely to reschedule or miss an appointment when sessions are held over the phone.
-I also conduct in-person and Skype sessions.
+Unless other arrangements are made, most sessions are conducted over via Zoom.
+This arrangement is convenient for both client and coach, many clients feel more “open” to discuss challenging issues, and I have found that many clients experience fewer interruptions and are less likely to reschedule or miss an appointment.